MuhammadSuleman214/Resume-Matching-System/README.md

 ## 📋 Project Overview

-This is an intelligent **Applicant Tracking System (ATS)** that uses AI to analyze resumes against job descriptions.
-The system provides detailed feedback on resume quality, keyword matching, and compatibility with job requirements.
+This is an intelligent **Applicant Tracking System (ATS)** designed specifically for companies and HR departments to efficiently screen and rank resumes.
+When companies receive hundreds of resumes for a single job posting, this AI-powered system helps identify the top candidates by analyzing resume quality, keyword matching, and compatibility with job requirements.

+**Perfect for HR Teams**: Streamline your recruitment process by quickly identifying the most qualified candidates from a large pool of applicants.

 ## 🚀 Features

+### For HR Teams & Companies:
+- **Bulk Resume Screening**: Process multiple resumes quickly and efficiently
+- **Automated Ranking**: AI automatically ranks candidates based on job requirements
+- **Time-Saving**: Reduce manual screening time from hours to minutes
+- **Consistent Evaluation**: Eliminate human bias with standardized AI analysis
+- **Top Candidate Identification**: Instantly identify the best matches from hundreds of applications

+### Technical Features:
 - **PDF Resume Processing**: Supports both text-based and image-based PDFs
 - **AI-Powered Analysis**: Uses Groq's LLaMA 3.3 70B model for intelligent analysis
 - **Dual Extraction Methods**: Direct text extraction + OCR fallback for scanned PDFs